-The 50-year partnership between the International Rice Research Institute (IRRI) and the Republic of India reached another significant milestone with the opening of the IRRI South Asia Regional Centre (IRRI SARC) in Varanasi, Uttar Pradesh.
-The Prime Minister of India, His Excellency Shri Narendra Modi, officially inaugurated the state-of-the-art rice research facility on 29 December 2018, dedicating it to the people of India as part of his ambitious goal of doubling farmers’ incomes.
+The International Rice Research Institute (IRRI) and the Republic of India achieved a significant milestone in their 56-year partnership by establishing the IRRI South Asia Regional Centre (ISARC) in Varanasi, Uttar Pradesh.
+On 29 December 2018, the Prime Minister of India, His Excellency Shri Narendra Modi, officially inaugurated this state-of-the-art rice research facility, to double the incomes of Indian rice farmers.

-- Deliver research for development services for the private and public sectors through its state-of-the-art laboratory facilities for grain quality, crop production and nutritional quality
+- Deliver research services for development to the private and public sectors through cutting-edge laboratory facilities focusing on grain quality, crop production, and nutritional quality.

-- Enable knowledge transfer through short courses on rice-based agri-food systems and other IRRI Education products within the region
+- Facilitate knowledge transfer through specialized short courses in rice-based agri-food systems and other educational offerings by IRRI within the region.

 IRRI SARC Products and Services

 - Conduct research to achieve premium grain quality and better nutrition in rice, employing state-of-the-art technologies and advanced scientific methodologies.

 - Develop comprehensive grain and nutritional quality profiles for high-quality traditional rice varieties, contributing to enhanced food security, nutrition, and safety.

 - Investigate the superior nutrition quality and low glycemic index rice varieties to support the management of diabetes and promote healthier dietary choices for rice-consuming populations.